Fridtjof-DE/MinecartTrains/README.md

 ![](./docs/images/preview-image.png)
 ### Features:
 - linking minecarts to form a train
 - freezing furnace minecarts with non-powered booster rails (to stop trains)
- - minecarts at high velocity kill mobs on the track
+- minecarts at high velocity kill mobs on the track (configurable)
- - configuration file
+- arrows can't destroy minecarts (configurable)

 ### How it works:
 The standard coupling tool is the chain.
 With this you click on two minecarts one after the other.
 The second one will follow the first one.
 With a train you work your way through from front to back.
 (I am working on making the order irrelevant).